-Gustavo Dietz Moch was the first to discover the cenote of Punta Laguna with more than 80 skeletons inside (it is documented), since then he makes excursions and tours to dive in cenotes of Tulum and the Riviera Maya.
+Our Instructor and full cave diver Gustavo Dietz Moch was the first to discover the cenote of Punta Laguna with more than 80 skeletons inside (it is documented), since then he makes excursions and tours to dive in cenotes of Tulum and the Riviera Maya.

 Cenotes are famous all over the planet.
 The Deep Mexico excursion to dive in Cenotes will take you to two of the most impressive Cenotes and will make you want to repeat this experience in other different cenotes.

-In these cenotes and caverns, visibility can reach up to 200 feet / 60 meters, it will give you the impression that you will be floating in the air!
+The visibility can reach up to 200 feet / 60 meters, it will give you the impression that you will be floating in the air!
 While diving, you will see how the sun’s rays penetrate the water, creating a light show and the haloclines will give you an illusion and mystery feeling.
 You will be able to admire the impressive formations of stalactites and stalagmites slowly created by the passage of time, it is a privilege for anyone who spends their vacations in the Riviera Maya.